rxrc/vimrc/README.md

 ## Development

-You can use [Gulp] to switch to development mode which will configure NeoBundle to use the development directory as the plugin path.
+You can use [Gulp] to switch to development mode which will configure vim-plug to use the development directory as the plugin path.

 First, follow the normal install steps if you haven't already.